Global Affirm Integration Guide

 • postal_code

-Please make sure the following field is accurately populated within the root of the checkout object:
+Ensure the following field is accurately populated within the root of the checkout object:

 • currency

-Affirm.checkout() function
+Affirm.checkout() Function

 Calling the affirm.checkout() function initiates the following actions: